(1) In these Conditions, the following words and expressions have the following meanings:

 (j) other circumstances beyond the Carrier’s reasonable control.

-(2) The Carrier shall not be liable for any physical loss, mis-delivery of or damage to Specified Items.
+(2) The Carrier shall not have any Liability for any physical loss, mis-delivery of or damage to any Consignment consisting in part or entirely of Excluded Items or Specified Items.

 (3) The Carrier shall not in any circumstances be liable for loss or damage arising after Transit is deemed to have ended within the meaning of Condition 6(3), whether or not caused or contributed to directly or indirectly by any act, omission, neglect, default or other wrongdoing on the part of the Carrier, its employees, agents or sub-contractors.